MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/advanced-xbox-live-sandboxes.md

 Dev accounts in Xbox One are just standard Microsoft accounts (MSA) with special rules applied to them.
 They are used in Xbox Live for development.
 A dev account:

--   Must be created from XDP or Windows Dev Center.
+-   Must be created from XDP or Partner Center.

 -   Is assigned the external developer role when created by publishers.

--   Is tied to the XDP account or Windows Dev Center account that created the dev account.
+-   Is tied to the XDP account or Partner Center account that created the dev account.

 -   Can only log in to dev kits.
 Login is denied to a dev account on retail devices.